cuga-rajal/supercar_plus/README.md

 **Whats New**

-Version 2.1 has the following changes since 2.0.x:
+Supercar Version 2.1 has the following changes since 2.0.x:

 - [Change] The config setting useAvsitter has been removed, but avSitter is still supported.
   Driver animation is now played by the script if there is one and only one animation in the Contents.